joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 * Seth Hanson - Contributor
 * Prof. Matt Germonprez - Guidance
 * Liang Cao - Contributor/Guidance
-* Jack Hanneman - Community (TI)
+* Jack Manbeck - Community (TI)
 * Kate Stewart - Community (SPDX)
-* Entire Class with various weights associated to their hold of stake ( we will have the largest direct impact on the Airs and Yocto groups)
+* Entire Class to varying degrees associated to their hold of stake ( we will have the largest direct impact on the Airs and Yocto groups)

 ### Communication Management Plan